 Florida Gov. Rick Scott signed a unanimously passed bill (HB 21) in March 2018 that aims to discourage and prevent patients from getting addicted to prescription pain relievers before turning to street drugs such as heroin and fentanyl.
 The legislation limits the number of pain prescriptions doctors can write.

-The Florida model uses cognitive-behavioral therapy (CBT) and counseling to help clients improve their lives and ways of thinking.
+In drug rehab, you may go through a variety of therapies including cognitive-behavioral therapy (CBT) and counseling to help clients improve their lives and ways of thinking.
 Group therapy and individual therapy sessions are held to teach them how to address how they think and behave.
 Often, addiction is accompanied by negative thoughts and behaviors that only fuel their desire to keep abusing substances.

 The idea of getting professional help for an addiction problem is met with resistance by many.
 However, if a person cannot stop using on their own and has entered dangerous, life-threatening territory because of this, receiving help from professionals often is the only way out.
 It is better to get the help needed than to leave it to chance and die from an overdose, which commonly happens.
 Florida is among the states in the U.S. with statistically significant increases in drug overdose death rates from 2014 to 2015, according to the U.S. Centers for Disease Control and Prevention.